 What Happens to the Property After Training?

-Some donors retain ownership of the land, while others include it in the donation.
-This is typically discussed during the process.
+Certain donors keep ownership of the land, whereas others incorporate it into the contribution.
+This is usually addressed during the procedure.

 Are There Any Costs to Donating a House?

-While you might need to handle some upfront costs, such as inspections or legal fees, these are often outweighed by tax savings and the elimination of demolition expenses.
+Although you may have to cover initial costs like inspections or legal fees, these are generally offset by tax benefits and the removal of demolition costs.

 Turn Vacant Properties Into Life-Saving Opportunities